Manual Installation#

 3. Once the installer is open you might encounter a security warning.
 Click on the More info button and then Run anyway.

 4. Follow the instructions from the installer.
-Make sure to cross off all the options regarding PATH, as shown below.

-Step 3: Install Visual Studio Code#
+Step 2: Install Visual Studio Code#

 1. Go to this website.